fuckscsa/fuckscsa.github.io/README.md

 # ATAR WACE Archive - the largest archive of past papers.
+Reuploading dead site because scsa doodoo...
+SCSA issued a takedown request to the original site owner.
+The site has now been reuploaded to preserve access to the papers.
 ### CLICK HERE TO ACCESS THE ARCHIVE:
 ### http://atar-wace-archive.github.io
 Please read the notice on the website.